jhuckaby/pixl-server-storage/README.md

 # Engines

 The storage system can be backed by a number of different "engines", which actually perform the reads and writes.
-A simple local filesystem implementation is included, as well as modules for Amazon S3, Couchbase and Redis.
+A simple local filesystem implementation is included, as well as modules for Amazon S3 and Redis.
 Each one requires a bit of extra configuration.

 ## Local Filesystem